uvaiskarni/Subject-Line-Analysis-to-predict-OpenRate/README.md

 SLA new.py contains all the other steps such model creation and model run

-Single data is used , using train_test_split it used for both training and testing the
+Single data is used , using train_test_split is been used for genarate data for both training and testing the model.

+For more indepth summary pls look into my General Reccomendation directory.